Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Canada's per capita GDP also fell again for the 5th straight quarter in 2024 — already far below our economic potential, considering the population increases our nation has seen in the last couple of years.

-So far, nationally, housing markets have had a zombie-like response to the first few rate cuts, keeping home prices relatively stable for now.
+National housing market sales are finally thawing in response to the BoC rate cuts and a surge of new listings in September; home prices are still relatively stable for now.
 Sudden housing fervour could add to the shelter cost inflation basket and work against the rate cuts to halt or pause them.

-Will new mortgage rules recently dropped by the federal government spur more housing activity this year or into 2025?
+Will new mortgage rules recently dropped by the federal government spur more housing activity ahead of Spring 2025?

 The potential for economic jump-scares is never completely out of sight: